ureport-web/ureport-standalone/README.md

 4. Run `npm install`
 5. Go to config folder, change DBHost and PORT if it is different from the given one
     + If you need to deploy is as prod, please modify the file **production.json**
-6. Runb `npm install --global coffeescript`
+6. Run `npm install --global coffeescript`
-6. Run `coffee initalization.coffee ` to initilize db
+6. Run `coffee initalization.coffee ` to initilize db (You can edit the payload in the file if you want provide different user information)
 7. Run `npm start` to start the server
 8. Open browser and go to http://localhost:4100 to start using the application
     + By default, there is one admin user created for you with credential admin/1234.
 You can change it in the app or use API to add addtional user.